 - Consult an experienced and qualified attorney if your injuries and the resulting debilitation weren’t your fault.

-- If you have abnormal or unusual-for-you symptoms, keep notes about when, where and how much you hurt for how long.
+- If you have unusual-for-you symptoms, keep notes about when, where and how much you hurt for how long.
 I wasn’t smart enough to know to do this, but my attorney was and advised me.